* Dollar rebounded on Friday after jobs report

 * Graphic: World FX rates in 2018 http://tmsnrt.rs/2egbfVh

-A strong U.S. jobs report on Friday showed wages growing at their fastest pace in more than eight years, leading to a rebound for the dollar and raising the possibility of more tightening by the Federal Reserve than markets had anticipated.
+The U.S. payrolls report on Friday showed wages growing at their fastest pace in more than eight years, leading to a rebound for the dollar, which had been stuck at three-year lows after a months-long sell-off.

-The dollar index against a basket of six major currencies stood little changed at 89.202 on Monday after gaining 0.6 percent on Friday.
+The dollar index against a basket of six major currencies stood little changed at 89.175 after gaining 0.6 percent on Friday.

-The Australian dollar rose to $0.7932 after touching $0.7891, its lowest in three weeks following a 1.5 percent decline on Friday.
+The Australian dollar traded at $0.7929 after touching $0.7891, its lowest in three weeks following a 1.5 percent fall on Friday.
 The Aussie had advanced to $0.8136 late in January, its highest in more than two years.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Additional reporting by Shinichi Saoshiro, editing by Larry King)